rjsandhu92/Google-Flights-Selenium-Test/README.md

 click Finish

 Enable Auto Import of Maven dependencies

 Add the untracked POM file found to project (accept this)

 Rebuild the project (if you experience any problems you may need to set Intellij to use JDK 8 for the language level as well as setting that for the project and module level)

 Run tests for the first time by executing the testng.xml file.

+To run the tests in IntelliJ, please do following

+Navigate to java -> tests and right-click GoogleFLightsTest and select Run test

+Else to run the test from command line, use below command:

+mvn clean test